SiulRek/pcb-defect-detection/source/image_preprocessing/README.md

 ```

 ## Interactive Demonstration
-For a hands-on experience and insights into how each preprocessing step affects PCB images, check out the interactive Jupyter notebook: [image_preprocessor_documentation.ipynb](./notebooks/image_preprocessor_documentation.ipynb)
+Please refer to the interactive Jupyter notebook [image_preprocessor_documentation.ipynb](./notebooks/image_preprocessor_documentation.ipynb) that provides an in-depth explanation and practical application insights into the image preprocessing framework.